 St. Tammany Parish Library

-I moved to Covington, Louisiana in February 2009 and worked as a librarian for St. Tammany Parish Library until the end of June 2013.
+I moved to Covington, Louisiana, in February 2009 and worked as a librarian for St. Tammany Parish Library until the end of June 2013.
 It has been an incredible experience, one that has allowed me to grown and develop my skills as a librarian, a researcher, a teacher, and to develop a real passion for library outreach.
-I took over as the Genealogy Librarian in July of 2011, and during my time there, I developed programs to educate patrons on the basics of genealogical research, reached out to local genealogy and historical societies to create a shared ideology, fostered relationships with several governmental organizations, and learned about the fiscal responsibilities of running a specialized collection.
+I took over as the Genealogy Librarian in July of 2011.
+During my time there, I developed programs to educate patrons on genealogical research basics, reached out to local genealogy and historical societies to create a shared ideology, fostered relationships with several governmental organizations, and learned about the fiscal responsibilities of running a specialized collection.
 It was an exhilarating experience, one that has helped fuel my passion for education, outreach, and advocacy.

 Central Mississippi Regional Library System

-In July 2013, I became the branch manager of the G. Chastaine Flynt Memorial Library, part of the Central Mississippi Regional Library System.
-CMRLS, as it is known across the state, is a rapidly growing system that is leading the way for Mississippi public libraries and I am honored to have been a member of their team.
+In July 2013, I became the G. Chastaine Flynt Memorial Library branch manager, part of the Central Mississippi Regional Library System.
+CMRLS, as it is known across the state, is a rapidly growing system that is leading the way for Mississippi public libraries, and I am honored to have been a member of their team.
 Their vision and their goals were similar to mine, and I used my time with them to further my understanding of community/library outreach and advocacy by becoming a leader in our local community and library system.
-During my three years there, my team and I reached back out into the local community; we developed programs, educational opportunities, and general goodwill within the community that resulted in several large donations and new records for program attendance.
-I look forward to seeing just how much of an impact the library will continue to have on the community in the years to come.
+During my three years there, my team and I reached back out into the local community; we developed programs, educational opportunities, and general goodwill within the community, resulting in several large donations and new records for program attendance.

-Maryland State Library for the Blind and Physically Handicapped
+Maryland State Library for the Blind and Print Disabled

-In June 2017, I had the absolute good fortune to join the team at the Maryland Library for the Blind & Physically Handicapped, serving as their Outreach Librarian.
-The library, a division of the Maryland State Library, is a valued and trusted resource in the Maryland Library community.
-Serving the entire state, and nearly 10, 000 current patrons, the library's largest outreach goal is to expand its services to the approximately 100, 000 people in Maryland that identify as print-impaired.
-To do this, the library has a need for a strong and dedicated team of professionals that work together in promoting the library's services.
-For me, it is an opportunity to help build a marketing, outreach, and advocacy program for a library that is tailored and specific to our demographic while honing my skills as a community leader.
+In June 2017, I had the absolute good fortune to join the Maryland Library for the Blind & Print Disabled team, serving as their Outreach Librarian (later Marketing & Outreach Librarian).
+The library, a Maryland State Library division, is a valued and trusted resource in the Maryland Library community.
+Serving the entire state and nearly 10 000 current patrons, the library's largest outreach goal is to expand its services to the approximately 100 000 people in Maryland that identify as print-impaired.
+To do this, the library needs a strong and dedicated team of professionals that work together to promote the library's services.
+For me, it is an opportunity to help build marketing, outreach, and advocacy program for a library that is tailored and specific to our demographic while honing my skills as a community leader.
 I am looking forward to the growth opportunities that lay ahead.

 Outside the Library

 Outside the library, I continue to grow and expand my interests.
-I enjoy writing both fiction and non-fiction, visiting cultural hot-spots and exploring my current "hometown."
-I teach remedial English when asked, offer free resume help to anyone who asks, and has worked tirelessly to continue my education.
-I am a strong advocate for mental health education and compassionate workplaces, and actively work to promote better understanding of anxiety.
-My service dog, Winston, and I travel together and take every opportunity to demystify the world of "invisible disabilities."
+I enjoy writing both fiction and non-fiction, visiting cultural hot-spots, and exploring my current "hometown."
+When asked, I teach remedial English, offer free resume help to anyone who asks, and has worked tirelessly to continue my education.
+I am a strong advocate for mental health education and compassionate workplaces and actively promote a better understanding of anxiety.
+My Support Dog, Winston, and I travel together and take every opportunity to demystify the world of "invisible disabilities."
 I am an avid reader of not-good-for-you romances, trashy novels, and picture books.
 I love animals, having been the mother of a pet rabbit and a few Guinea Pigs, and now am the loving mother of Winston, my Emotional Support Animal.
 I'm a traditional geek and love all things Star Trek, Star Wars, Harry Potter, Disney, comic-book related, and anything else I can get obsessed with for a short while.
 I'm your all-around American girl!